 Your doctor can identify an anal yeast infection by asking baseline questions.
 They will enquire about your symptoms and examine your perianal area.

 A healthcare professional will perform a pelvic exam and collect samples of the discharge from your vagina to rule out a vaginal yeast infection.
-You can experience some pressure and minor discomfort during this kind of examination and testing.
+Also, you can experience some pressure and minor discomfort during this examination and testing.

 Yeast Test Findings: